Alienware 17 R2 Disassembly and SSD, RAM, HDD Upgrade Options

 Sequential read speed up to 520 MB/s, sequential write speed up to 440 MB/s.

-Remove four screws securing the hard drive module and disconnect the SATA cable from the motherboard.
+Remove the four screws securing the hard drive module and disconnect the HDD cable from the motherboard.

-Lift it up and remove it from the laptop.
+Lift it and remove it from the laptop.

-Remove all visible screws from the bottom case.
+Remove all visible screws from the bottom cover.

 Turn over the laptop.
-Pry up the palm rest with a crowbar.
+Pry up the palm rest with a pry bar or similar tool.

-There are some cables still connect the palm rest to the motherboard.
+Lift the palm rest.
+There are still some cables connecting the palm rest to the motherboard.

-Before disconnecting the cables, we should disconnect the battery first.
+Before disconnecting the cables, we should first disconnect the battery.

 5. Disconnect the battery connector